zimo1412/zimo1412.github.io/content/articles/_index.md

 title: "Articles"
 ---

-Here are some notes I summarized during my study of computer technology.
+Here are some notes I summarized.
 Any feedback is welcome!